Madhubani Medical College and Hospital

-Madhubani Medical College and Hospital is a private Medical college in Madhubani, Bihar.
+Madhubani Medical College and Hospital is a private medical college in Madhubani, Bihar.

 History and courses

-It was established in 2018 and received permission to take admission from the Medical Council of India in 2019.
+It was established in 2018 and received permission to take admission from the National Medical Commission in 2019.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
-The college is affiliated to Aryabhatta Knowledge University and is approved by the Medical Council of India.
+The college is affiliated to Bihar University of Health Sciences and is approved by the NNC.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
 Madhubani Medical College's campus is spread over 25 acre with a 400 bed hospital on campus.
-The unitary campus consists of a college building, hospital building, hostels for students, residents and nurses, quarters for teaching and non-teaching staff.
+The unitary campus consists of a college building, hospital building, hostels for students, residents and nurses, and quarters for teaching and non-teaching staff.

+The Medical College is run by a charitable organisation, MILLI Trust which has over 33 years of experience in running educational institutions.

+In 2024, an endoscopy centre was inaugurated.

 Courses

-Madhubani Medical College, undertakes education and training of students for MBBS courses.
+Madhubani Medical College undertakes education and training of students for MBBS courses.
 This college is offering 150 MBBS seats from 2019.
 This college also offered Nursing and Paramedic courses.
+The outpatient department caters to around 1600 patients everyday.